Massachusetts Tint Exemption

 Yes — tint is a primary offense in Massachusetts

-How Do Police Test Your Tint?
+How Do Police and Inspectors Test Your Tint?

 2. 2The device emits light and measures how much passes through